solidjs-community/solid-primitives/packages/masonry/README.md

 ### Mapping the elements in JSX

-If `mapElement` is not provided, the source items with layout data will be returned.
-Those items cannot be rendered directly in JSX, but they can be mapped to elements with `<For>` component.
+If a `mapElement` option is not provided, the source items with layout data will be returned.
+Those items cannot be rendered directly in JSX, but they can be mapped to elements with Solid's [`<For>`](https://www.solidjs.com/docs/latest/api#for) component.

 ```tsx
 const masonry = createMasonry({